RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the ability to copy/paste files and their absolute or relative paths.
 * Use special icons for different file types.
+* Add an option to open files and directories with a single click.

 #### Outline Explorer